wouterpeyrot/DDxPRS/README.md

 ## Getting Started

-Copy the `DDxPRS.R` file to your computer, and load the following libraries.
+Copy the `DDxPRS.R` file to your computer.
+Load DDxPRS and the following libraries.

 ```[r]
+source(DDxPRS.R)
 library(mvtnorm)
 library(mvnfast)
-source(DDxPRS.R)
 ```

 If the R packages *mvtnorm* or *mvnfast* have not been installed in R, you can install them with the R command: `install.packages("...")`.